RegioneER/RerUserDates/README.md

 __I would like to see a demonstration...__
 Just take a look at _screenshots_ .

-__Can I donor to you?__
+__Can I donate to you?__
-No, we can't accept donations because we're a Government Organization.
-Our donation links official Piwik project, simply help them to help us.
+Thanks but we can't accept money donations because we're a Government Organization.
+All donation are linked to official Piwik project's accounts, simply help them to help us.

 __Can I contribute on development?__
-For sure!
-Just send a [pull request on Github](https://github.com/RegioneER/RerNewSite/issues)!
+Sure, you're welcome!
+Just send a [pull request on Github](https://github.com/RegioneER/RerNewSite/issues)

 ## Changelog

-### v1.0.0

-Repository configuration

-### v1.0.1
+### v1.0

-First release and Marketplace integration
+ - First release and Marketplace integration

-### v1.0.2

-User Manager screen shot and better readme documentation
+ - User Manager screen shot and better readme documentation

-### v1.1.0
+### v1.1

-Custom date range selection is disabled in the calendar only for regular users.
+- Custom date range selection is disabled in the calendar only for regular users.
 A shorts jQuery snippet hides radio input and submit button.

-Regular users who chose a range date as their default are now forced to _yesterday_ report just visiting the index page with a warning notification.
+- Regular users who chose a range date as their default are now forced to _yesterday_ report just visiting the index page with a warning notification.

-### v1.1.1

-New French translation by [gaumondp](https://github.com/gaumondp)
+- New French translation by [gaumondp](https://github.com/gaumondp)

-### v.1.2.0
+### v.1.2

-New plugin settings user interface for super admins, some better improvement and few bugs solved.
+- New plugin settings user interface for super admins, some better improvement and few bugs solved.
+- Solved a regression due to a lack of Settings Feature in Piwik's versions below 2.4.0

 ## License